WHO IS JYJ?

 On February 23, JYJ released a 90-minute film titled The Day.
 It is a documentary film featuring their daily lives and dreams and will be shown at Lotte Cinema‘s 17 major chain theaters across the country.

-Starting on June 28, JYJ held the first ever large-scale international fan fair for K-Pop in South Korea.
-This event was something the group put together specifically for the fans, and was opened for 4 days—starting from June 28 to July 1—at SETEC (Seoul Trade Exhibition & Conventions) at Hak Yeo Ul station.
-This membership week included photographic and video-based exhibitions of the band, as well as two sets of fan meetings that invited over 15,000 Korean fans and 7,000 Japanese fans, a total of over 22,000 people.
-Because of such great economic effects for the South Korea, from the success of a huge amount of incoming foreigners for just one event, JYJ’s representative C-JeS Entertainment announced that this Membership Week event will be held annually.
+In June 2012, JYJ held the first ever large-scale international fan fair in South Korea.
+The “2012 JYJ Membership Week” was put together specifically as a gift for their fans, and fully funded by the members themselves in spite of numerous sponsorship offers.
+It was held for 4 days— from June 28 to July 1—at SETEC (Seoul Trade Exhibition & Conventions) at Hak Yeo Ul station and cost an estimated KRW 3.7 billion.
+The membership week included photographic and video-based exhibitions of the group, theatre screenings of The Day as well as two sets of fan meetings that invited over 15,000 Korean fans and 7,000 Japanese fans.[25][26]
+The huge influx of foreigners was the largest for a single event, and generated great economic benefits for South Korea.
+JYJ’s representative C-JeS Entertainment has announced that this Membership Week event will be held annually.

-In August 2012, JYJ released Mahalo, a premiere collection photobook with over 200 pages taken in December 2011 on their trip in Hawaii.
+In August 2012, JYJ released Mahalo, a premiere collection photobook with over 200 pages taken during their trip to Hawaii in December 2011.

 In mid-2009, Jaejoong, Yoochun and Junsu filed a lawsuit against SM Entertainment, arguing that the 13-year length and structure of their exclusive contracts as well as the terms of profit distribution were unilaterally disadvantageous towards the artists and should be invalidated.
 The Seoul Central District Court in October 2009 ruled in their favor affirming their right to independently engage in entertainment activities and granted them injunction suspending the SM contracts; its ruling emphatically pointed out it was a “subjugating contract” with terms that are grossly incompatible with Korean labor and contract law.
 The three members of JYJ continued their activities in Japan for over half a year after the filing of the injunction until their Japanese agency, Avex, announced a group hiatus in early 2010.

-On 28 November 2012, during a voluntary arbitration at the Seoul Central District Court, SM Entertainment and JYJ have reached a mutual agreement to terminate all contracts between the two parties and not to interfere with each other’s activities in the future.
-Thus concluding the three years and four months exclusive contract lawsuit
+On November 28th 2012, during a voluntary arbitration at the Seoul Central District Court, SM Entertainment and JYJ have reached a mutual agreement to terminate all contracts between the two parties and not to interfere with each other’s activities in the future.
+Thus concluding the three years and four months exclusive contract lawsuit.

 PHILANTROPY AND PUBLIC SERVICE WORK